 |templates/email||contains HTML related to emails|

 |templates/layouts||contains HTML related to the different zones of the site (header, footer, left, right, etc)|

 |templates/pages||contains HTML related to specific pages of the site (login, category, product, text pages, home page, etc)|

 contains the HTML elements on your site (HTML head and body content)

 This is the overall structure of a theme.
 Now we will examine each section of the theme pyramid and how they all combine to make your site.

 Your very basic theme is found in content/engine/design/.
 It can be considered the Master Theme.
 The theme for which all other themes are based on.
 It also happens to be very basic and ugly.
 It doesn't even use responsive design.
 Here's a pic of it below:

-Uck...
-It's not meant to be beautiful however.
-It's only meant to be the bone structure for the theme you build.
+It's not meant to be beautiful as it only serves as the bone structure for the theme you build.

-Note: The content/engine/design folder also contains a themes directory which is not used by skins or _custom.
+Note: The content/engine/design folder also contains a themes directory that is not used by skins or _custom.
 This contains the default css for all themes.